elisa2995/newWebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Security Researcher in the Application Security Operation Center at Amadeus since September 2023.
+I am a Security Researcher in the Application Security Operation Center at Amadeus.
 My domains of interest and expertise are Network and Application Security.

 Prior to this, I was a Ph.D. researcher in Digital Security enrolled at the Sorbonne Université.
 I worked on my research project at EURECOM (France) and Amadeus, under the supervision of Prof. Marc Dacier (KAUST) and Dr. Olivier Thonnard (Amadeus).
 I officially defended my Ph.D. thesis, whose title is "Detecting and Mitigating the New Generation of Scraping Bots", in November 2023.